AdvancedWood/benz-website/content/_index.md

   - block: hero
     content:
       title: |
-        BIM Education New Zealand
+        Kia ora
       image:
         filename: welcome.jpg
       text: |
         <br>

-        The **BIM Education New Zealand (BENZ)** consists of key construction tertiary education providers.
+        We are **BIM Education New Zealand (BENZ)**.
+It consists of key construction tertiary education providers.
 It was established in December 2014 to co-ordinate their efforts in BIM education at tertiary level.

   - block: collection
     content: